m7a/lp-backup-tests/README.md

    significant parts of their computation in parallel.
 JMBB is again the heaviest on resources while the other tools load the CPU much less such that other applications may continue to function with minimal performance issues.
-   Borg acts purely single-threaded yieling an average CPU usage of 99%.
+   Borg acts purely single-threaded yielding an average CPU usage of 99%.

 ## Data-Test to NFS and SSHFS